Missing the Medicare Initial Enrollment Period

 Medicare Enrollment Options

-If you missed your Initial Enrollment Period, you’re not out of luck.
-There are still ways to enroll in Medicare.
+If you miss your Initial Enrollment Period, there may still be opportunities to enroll in Medicare, depending on your situation.

 Knowing these options helps you take action quickly and ensures your Medicare enrollment process goes as smoothly as possible.